JanHerca/urantiapedia/output/wikijs/en/article/Duane_Johnson/Urantia_Poets_to_Publish_Book.md

 By _Duane Johnson_

 > “Art is mortal morontia, the intervening field between man, the material and man, the spiritual.
-Poetry is an effort to escape from material realities to spiritual values.” ([UB 195:7.15](/en/The_Urantia_Book/195#p7_15))
+Poetry is an effort to escape from material realities to spiritual values.” (<a id="a42_176"></a>[UB 195:7.15](/en/The_Urantia_Book/195#p7_15))

 > The realization Of the recognition of spiritual values is an experience which is superideational.
-There is no word in any human language which can be employed to designate this "sense," "feeling," "intuition," or "experience" which we have elected to call God- consciousness. ([UB 103:1.6](/en/The_Urantia_Book/103#p1_6))
+There is no word in any human language which can be employed to designate this "sense," "feeling," "intuition," or "experience" which we have elected to call God- consciousness. (<a id="a44_279"></a>[UB 103:1.6](/en/The_Urantia_Book/103#p1_6))

 The revelators of _The Urantia Book_ never seem to tire of stating how difficult it is for us to grasp the true nature of spiritual reality.
 The limits of our senses as well as the limits of the human mind, we are given to understand, make it impossible for us to comprehend much of the larger reality of which we are a part.